 For example, why drive when you can speak?
 Revenue from products purchased via voice commands is expected to quadruple from roughly US$2 billion today to more than US$8 billion by 2023.

-VR, AR and 3D Printing are converging with AI, drones and 5G to transform shopping on every dimension.
+VR, AR and 3D Printing are converging with AI technology, drones and 5G to transform shopping on every dimension.
 And as a result, shopping is becoming dematerialized, demonetized, democratized, and delocalized… a top-to-bottom transformation of the retail world.

 In today’s blog, we’ll discuss the future of retail, including a deep-dive into AI and its far-reaching implications for the industry.